 Firefighter Allen Pinney sent CJ3B.info another photo.
 He wrote, "I was a member of the New Salem Fire Dept. in NY, and I love the article on our old Jeep (I drove it more than once to a brush fire or parade.)
 I also worked at the Albany Co.
 Airport as a firefighter and we had an Ansul Dry Chem Jeep there.
 I only have one photo (from 1988-89) and unfortunately I do not know what became of her.
 Thanks for bringing back some great memories!"

-The Ansul catalogue seen here is dated 1961, and lists the CJ-3B chassis as a standard package, but the illustration shows a CJ-3A (50K JPEG) from 1953 or earlier.
+This Ansul catalogue is dated 1961, and lists the CJ-3B chassis as a standard package, but the illustration still shows a CJ-3A (50K JPEG) from 1953 or earlier.

 Ansul equipment was available for truck or trailer mounting as required by the customer, and the catalogue states that "Ansul fire trucks of many sizes and descriptions protect civil and military airports, oil fields, refineries, armed forces installations, and large industrial and chemical plants all over the world."
 Their recommended platform however, was the Willys Jeep.
 The catalogue listing for the J2-340 package on the CJ-3B, specifies a 300-pound dry-chemical unit with two 50-ft. hoses, and two hand extinguishers.